AK Scorpii

 AK Scorpii is a Herbig Ae/Be star and spectroscopic binary star about 459 light-years distant in the constellation Scorpius.
 The star belongs to the nearby Upper Centaurus–Lupus star-forming region and the star is actively accreting material.
 The binary is surrounded by a circumbinary disk that was imaged with VLT/SPHERE in scattered light and with ALMA.

+In 1907 Henrietta Swan Leavitt and Edward Charles Pickering announced the discovery of this variable star.
+It was given its variable star designation, AK Scorpii, in 1912.